 Contact your insurance company by calling the number on your insurance card to learn:

-- Will your insurance pay for the services, and if so, will they pay the entire cost?
+- Will your insurance pay for services at the medical facility to which you are being referred?
+If so, will they pay the entire cost?
 (Some insurance companies do not pay the entire cost.)

 - Do you need any paperwork (for example, referral, pre-certification, prior authorization) before the services are provided?
 If you need paperwork, contact the UHS Managed Care/Student Insurance Office.

-Contact the other facility to learn whether they accept your insurance and whether they will bill your insurance company.
+Contact the medical facility to which you are being referred to learn whether they accept your insurance and whether they will bill your insurance company.
 Be sure to take your insurance card with you to your appointment.

 If you don't have health insurance, or if your insurance will not pay for all costs: